majumdartanmay/rust_rough_pad/readme.md

 # Introduction

 I want to write my journey while I learn rust.
+Its easy to revise the things I learnt about Rust from here.

 ## Ownership